 Traci is the Administrative Coordinator for the Office of Women's Careers/Faculty Diversity and Development.

 Traci earned her B.A. in Interdisciplinary Studies from the University of Texas at Dallas (UTD) in 2015.
 Within the two offices, she coordinates events, implements new initiatives, and assists Dr. Yin with daily operations and data analyses.
 Traci is also the Administrative Manager for the Women in Science and Medicine Advisory Committee whose mission is to enhance the visibility and recognition of women in science and medicine on campus.
-Recently, Traci has been accepted by the UT Southwestern Medical Center Selection Committee for the UT Dallas Healthcare Organization Leadership MBA Program her studies begin in January of 2020.
+Recently, Traci has been accepted by the UT Southwestern Medical Center Selection Committee for the UT Dallas Healthcare Organization Leadership MBA Program.
+Her studies began in January of 2020.

 Maryyam is a Program Coordinator for the Office of Faculty Diversity and Development/Office of Women’s Careers.